 • Diagram the flow of resources and processes that produces the product or service — in effect, the view from 50 feet up.
 Show additional details in lower-level diagrams as appropriate.

-• Make notes directly on your diagram(s); this will help you later when you build a catalog of make-and use information in Phase 2.
+• Make notes directly on your diagram(s); this will help you later when you answer the four standard questions in Phase 2.

 EXAMPLE: Here’s such a diagram for our spice-rub invention, along with accompanying notes.
 Notice how processes are shown as circles, while process inputs and -outputs are shown in bold.

-Software developers may recognize these diagrams as a variation on the well-known Yourdon-DeMarco data flow diagramming approach.
+Software developers might recognize these diagrams as a simplified variation on well-known data flow diagramming techniques (or business-process modeling).

 If the inventor and patent attorney are meeting in person, they can produce these drawings on paper or at the whiteboard.
-If they’re in different locations, they can do screen-sharing, for example with Skype or GoToMeeting, and use a drawing- or flowcharting program such as Visio, PowerPoint, SmartDraw, etc.
+If they’re in different locations, they can do screen-sharing, for example with Zoom, GoToMeeting, or Skype, and use a drawing- or flowcharting program such as PowerPoint, SmartDraw, Visio, etc.

 In figuring out just what to draw and what notes to make, it can help to keep asking the Five Whys questions, made famous by Toyota.

 for each resource and process in the diagram

 Next, methodically describe each resource and each process in your resource-flow diagram by answering four standard questions for each, in complete sentences.
 This will get you started on providing an “enabling disclosure” of how to make and use the claimed invention, which is required by title 35, section 112(a) of the United States Code.

 The discipline of writing complete sentences, as you go along, gets most of the editing done in real time and thus makes later review much easier.